Mittelbau-Dora concentration camp: Establishment

-Only ten days after the raid on Peenemünde, on 28 August 1943, the first 107 KZ inmates from Buchenwald arrived with their SS guards at the Kohnstein.
+Only ten days after the raid on Peenemünde, on 28 August 1943, the first 107 concentration camp inmates from Buchenwald arrived with their SS guards at the Kohnstein.
 The official name of the new subcamp of Buchenwald was Arbeitslager Dora.
 Another 1,223 Buchenwald prisoners followed on 2 September and workers from Peenemünde came in mid-October.
 Over the next months, many more prisoners were brought to the area in almost daily transports from Buchenwald.
 By late September, the number of workers had risen to over 3,000, by late October to 6,800 and by Christmas 1943 to more than 10,500.
 Since there were initially no huts, the prisoners were housed inside the tunnels – in specially designated Schlafstollen with four levels of beds stacked over each other.

 There were no sanitary facilities except for barrels that served as latrines.
 Inmates (the majority of them from the Soviet Union, Poland or France) died from hunger, thirst, cold and overwork.
 During the first months, most of the work done was heavy construction and transport.
 Only in January 1944, when production of the A4/V-2 began, were the first prisoners moved to the new above-ground camp on the south side of the mountain.
 Many had to sleep in the tunnels until May 1944.

 In these initial months, from October 1943 to March 1944, out of a total of 17,500 slave labourers, almost 2,900 died at Dora.
 Another 3,000 who were very ill or dying were sent to Lublin-Majdanek and Bergen-Belsen concentration camps.
 Few of them survived.
 At the end of 1943, the Dora work squads had "the highest death rate in the entire concentration camp system".

 By late 1943, production had started.
 On 10 December, Albert Speer and his staff visited the tunnels, observing the terrible conditions and finding them littered with corpses.
 Some members of Speer's staff were so shocked that they had to take an extra period of leave.
 A week later, Speer wrote to Kammler, congratulating him on his success "in transforming the underground installation ... from its raw condition two months ago into a factory, which has no equal in Europe and which is unsurpassed even when measured against American standards.
 I take this opportunity to express my appreciation for this really unique achievement and to ask you also in future to support Herr Degenkolb in this wonderful way."